MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Step 5: Reconfigure SQL to previous settings

 Remember to change the SQL setting to its normal settings.
-This includes:
+Those changes include:

 -   Turning on the full-text search